Published by Jeremy. Last Updated on January 9, 2023.

 - How much am I willing to invest in my blog?
 Investments in your blog go a long way to growth.
 This includes premium products and services as well as advertising (plus the costs required to enjoy your intended niche on top of that).
 Can you justify that cost long-term before any potential ROI?
 Blogs that invest a minimum of ~$100/month on blogging expenses will have a clear advantage than those who do not.

 These questions are the starting point you need to consider when launching a niche blog.
-When in doubt, in 2020 it is always best to return to the topics of ownership and expertise.
+When in doubt, in 2023 it is always best to return to the topics of ownership, expertise, and purpose.
 If you cannot give yourself a pathway to satisfy both of these conditions, success is going to be much, much harder.

 Are you looking to start a niche blog and have questions?
 Comment below to ask!